FREQUENTLY ASKED QUESTIONS

 A. Yes our weekend tickets include camping.
 Camping is free so you are not paying extra for it.
-However if you want to leave the site at anytime you can, but please be aware of that gates open at 8am and close at 9pm.
+However if you want to leave the site at anytime you can.
+ENTRY gates open at 8am and close at 9pm.
 But EXIT gates remain open so you can leave whenever you like.

 Q. Can we hire accommodation onsite?

-A. Yes, please see our accomodation page for details of beautiful tented structures which you can rent for the weekend.
+A. Yes, please see our accommodation page for details of beautiful tented structures which you can rent for the weekend.